whistlegraph/aesthetic-computer/README.txt

   - [] Add it to the API and make a `wgr` disk.
   - [] Set up doodads like file hosting and stamping on videos.
 - [] Make VSCode extension / back-seat document API (maya).
+- [] Home Screen / Better Nav
+  - [] Upon leaving the prompt, a tappable ghost of the active command (with generated params) appears in the top left corner.
+       - [] Tap the word to return to the prompt and leave the command as is.
+       - [] Swipe the word in any direction to erase the command and return to the prompt.
 - [] ✏️ Diary
   - [] A simple diary tool / "performative poetry" piece.
     - [] Write entries which playback in realtime to show the typing, like recei-ving a DM.
 See: